shader-slang/slang/docs/command-line-slangc.md

 Setting options for tools that aren't used in a Slang compilation has no effect.
 This allows for setting `-X` options specific for all downstream tools on a command line, and they are only used as part of a compilation that needs them.

 NOTE!
-Not all tools that Slang uses downstream make command line argument parsing available.
-Of note `FXC` and `GLSLANG` currently do not have any command line argument passing as part of their integration, although this could change in the future.
+Not all tools that Slang uses downstream make command line argument parsing available. `FXC` and `GLSLANG` currently do not have any command line argument passing as part of their integration, although this could change in the future.

 The `-X` mechanism is also supported by render-test tool.
 In this usage `slang` becomes a downstream tool.
 Thus you can use the `dxc` option `-Gfa` in a render-test via